The NBCC describes the NCE as follows:

 You'll always be studying the current version of the exam.

 Don't study alone.
-Our experts are here to help guide you through your exam preparation.
+Our coaches are here to help guide you through your exam preparation.

 Ensure success with an AATBS Pass Guarantee so you can study risk-free.